GabbyNow/GabbyNow/README.md

 I am now seeking opportunities in data analytics where I can merge my sociological insights with analytical skills to influence business decisions and drive innovation in industries like finance, marketing, healthcare, and tech.

-📊 Proficient in Python, SQL, and data visualization tools (Matplotlib, Seaborn).
+📊 Proficient in MySQL and data visualization tools (Tableau, Power BI).
 🧩 Skilled in data cleaning, exploratory data analysis (EDA), and statistical modelling.
 🌐 Curious about web scraping and API integration.